cunicu/cunicu/docs/Installation.md

 ```

 If required, it will fetch the dependencies and cache them, and validate configuration.
-It will then compile ɯice and place it in `${GOPATH}/bin/wice`.
+It will then compile cunicu and place it in `${GOPATH}/bin/wice`.

 ## Conclusion

-In most cases, installation is as simple as getting a pre-built ɯice binary.
+In most cases, installation is as simple as getting a pre-built cunicu binary.
-This document covers additional cases for those who want to do more sophisticated things with ɯice.
+This document covers additional cases for those who want to do more sophisticated things with cunicu.

-Once you have ɯice successfully installed, you can move on to [using ɯice](Usage.md) to setup your mesh VPN network.
+Once you have cunicu successfully installed, you can move on to [using cunicu](Usage.md) to setup your mesh VPN network.